isralduke/thatbook/13-chronicles-1.md

 <a name="20:5">20:5</a> There was another battle with the Philistines in which Elhanan son of Jair the Bethlehemite killed the brother of Goliath the Gittite, whose spear had a shaft as big as the crossbeam of a weaver’s loom.

-<a name="20:6">20:6</a> In a battle in Gath there was a very large man who had six fingers on each hand and six toes on each foot—twenty-four in all!
+<a name="20:6">20:6</a> In a battle in Gath there was a very large man who had six fingers on each hand and six toes on each foot — twenty-four in all!
 He too was a descendant of Rapha. <a name="20:7">20:7</a> When he taunted Israel, Jonathan son of Shimea, David’s brother, killed him.

 <a name="20:8">20:8</a> These were the descendants of Rapha who lived in Gath; they fell by the hand of David and his soldiers.